imdhemy/imdhemy.github.io/_posts/php/2021-06-02-why-you-need-a-builder-to-create-your-entities-and-models.md

 ## Fluent Setters
 Fluent Setters is the PHP way to imitate the [JavaBeans](https://en.wikipedia.org/wiki/JavaBeans) Pattern In which you call a parameterless constructor followed by call to setter methods.
 It's called fluent because all setter methods return the object instance allowing you to call them in chains.

 This pattern has none of the disadvantages of the telescoping constructor pattern.
-It is easy and easy to read the resulting code:
+It makes it easy to create instances, and easy to read the resulting code:

 ```php
 $user = new User();